 This is to try to prevent you having to go to a mental health hospital or residential unit which may be far away from where you live.

-There are 9 principles of Transforming Care
+There are 9 principles of homes not hospitals care

 - I have an interesting life that I enjoy